icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [GForge](https://gforge.com) — Project Management and issue Tracking toolset for complex projects with self-premises and SaaS options.
 SaaS free plan offers the first five users free & free for Open Source Projects.
   * [gleek.io](https://www.gleek.io) — Free description-to-diagrams tool for developers.
 Create informal UML class, object, or entity-relationship diagrams using your keyword.
   * [GraphQL Inspector](https://github.com/marketplace/graphql-inspector) - GraphQL Inspector outputs a list of changes between two GraphQL schemas.
 Every difference is precisely explained and marked as breaking, non-breaking, or dangerous.
+  * [Helploom](https://helploom.com) - Customer support software that offers a live chat on the free forever plan.
+Simple, lightweight and beautiful.
+Setup is a simple copy-paste script.
+Built by a developer.
   * [Hygger](https://hygger.io) — Project management platform.
 The free plan offers unlimited users, projects & boards with 100 MB of Storage.
   * [Instabug](https://instabug.com) —  A comprehensive bug reporting and in-app feedback SDK for mobile apps.
 Free plan up to 1 app and one member.
   * [WishKit](https://wishkit.io) —  Collect in-app user feedback for your iOS/macOS app and prioritize features based on user votes.
 Free plan up to 1 app.